bibliobraggins/sippet_extras/README.md

     send_resp(msg, status_code)
   end
 end
 ```
-Provided that the module MyUSerAgent is present at compile time, we can now invoke:
+Provided that the module MyUSerAgent is present at compile time,
+we can now call Spigot.start_link/2 and we should see the following if succesful:
 ```
 iex(1)> Spigot.start(user_agent: MyUserAgent, port: 5060, transport: :tcp, address: "127.0.0.1")
 {:ok, #PID<0.251.0>}
 iex(2)>
 [debug] #PID<0.259.0> started transport 127.0.0.1:5060/tcp
 ```

 ## Installation